2MY-R/Ameoba-Feature-Extraction/README.md

 &nbsp; This section presents the process we have developed to analyse microscopy images taken in phase-contrast to capture the spatial, temporal, and morphological features of amoebas frame by frame.
 The procedure is better described in two sections, covering the phase-contrast image segmentation and the post-segmentation processing of these images to generate structured datasets of features which can be used for further research and machine learning models.<br>

 ### Segmentation
 Facebook's [Dectectron2](https://github.com/facebookresearch/detectron2) machine vision model was used to segment the phase-contrast images.
 The model was trained and fine-tuned on a dataset of annotated images, classifying amoebas and yeast.
+The model was saved as a model config file used in [segmentation](Segmentation.ipynb) to segment PNG images of amoebas and yeast.
+For this example, a small subset of 13 frames was used to prove a concept for the feature extraction process.

 ### Feature Extraction
 ## Results